Chiang Mai is affectionately known in Thailand as ‘The Rose of the North’.

 Enjoy a daily buffet breakfast of Thai and Western dishes at Deck 1 – the riverside restaurant across the street.
 The peaceful view of the river may just call you back for dinner.

 Jennifer travelled as a guest of RarinJinda Wellness Spa Resort.

-Do you have anything to add to our list of ten top things to do in Chiang Mai?
+Do you have any suggestions to add to our list of ten top things to do in Chiang Mai?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock

 About the writer